WebReflection/es-class/README.md

 ### Compatibility

-Following a list of tested browsers split in Desktop and Mobile.
+Following a list of tested browsers split in Desktop and Mobile, plus a list of server/micro-controller side supported engines.

 #### Desktop